 - Media Liaison

-- Ask the room who has a story that they would be willing to share at the event, illustrating how people in your district will be impacted by the #TrumpTaxScam.
+- Ask the room who has a story that they would be willing to share at the event, illustrating how people in your district are being impacted by the #TrumpTaxScam.
 Remember, this tax cut comes at the expense of people who use Medicaid, Medicare, educational programs, and so many more programs.

 - One leader from your group should take these people aside and lead a storytelling exercise, where everyone writes out their tax stories.
 Try and keep these to 500 words or less.
 Shorter is always better for media coverage, although of course be sensitive to people in this moment of pain.